2023 Men's Pan American Hockey5s Cup

 The 1st Pan American Hockey5s World Cup Qualifier is the first edition of the Pan American Hockey5s World Cup Qualifier for the men's Hockey5s event at the FIH Hockey5s World Cup.
 It was held alongside the women's tournament in Kingston, Jamaica from 4 to 11 June 2023.

-The winner, runner-up, and third-place team of the tournament qualify for the 2024 Hockey5s World Cup.
+The winner, runner-up, and third-place team of the tournament qualified for the 2024 Hockey5s World Cup.

 Preliminary round

 All times are local (UTC-05:00).